Sermon – The Sunday of the Holy Fathers of the Seventh Ecumenical Council

 By V. Rev. Timothy Baclig

 This month we are helping our young people to understand what it means to be a good disciple of the Lord.
 Being a member of God’s Kingdom and “being a disciple” is living our lives as a plant rooted in the “good soil.”
 Plants in good soil produce good fruit.
-Spiritually this means that being a good disciple is living our lives well grounded in the church community where we are able to grow in faith and love by knowing Christ who is “the Gardener.”
+Spiritually, this means that a good disciple is living a life well grounded in the church (the “good soil”) where we are able to grow in faith and love by knowing Christ who is “the Gardener.”

 Our homes and the community of the Church are like a garden.
-Our homes and our life in the church (“our family of families”) is the most important context for our children to know God, to experience a relationship with him and to grow in faith.
-This does not happen without parents sharing in the responsibility and growing in the faith experience with their children.
+Our homes and our life in the church (“our family of families”) is the most important context for our children to know God, to experience a relationship with Him and people of faith, in order to grow and thrive spiritually.
+This does not happen without parents and Godparents sharing in the responsibility and the faith experience with their children.

 A priest who was once assigned to a parish decided to gather his parishioners at the start of his pastorate to ask: “What do you think my job is?”
 One man stood up and said, “Father, I think your job is to help us know what all of this means” (as he pointed to the icons and the altar of the church).
 Then a lady at the rear of the church raised her hand and said, “Father, more than teaching us ‘what all of this means,’ I think that you need to show us that all of this has meaning.”

 This task is not only the “job” of the priest.
 It is the call of every parent of the church: Helping our children to believe that “all of this,” in fact, all that we do, does have meaning; a very personal meaning.

 As parents we want safeguards for our children; protecting them from bad influences; harmful things and needless anxiety.
 How do we do this?
 Are there ways to ensure or guarantee their future, who they form relationships with, trust or confide in?